 Watching fireworks can be great fun for children.
 However, figures show that, more often than not, it’s children rather than adults who are injured by fireworks.

-If you are looking to enjoy fireworks this year why not go to a safe, organised public display?
-You’ll save money on buying fireworks and you’ll see a much more spectacular display!
+If you are looking to enjoy fireworks, the SFRS always advise to attend a safe, organised public display.
+Events may be cancelled or limited this year due to COVID-19.
 The period around Nov 5th is traditionally one of the busiest for our fire crews.
-Scotland need’s its firefighters for real emergencies.
+Scotland needs its firefighters for real emergencies.
 Attending bonfires can cost life saving minutes getting to a house fire.

 If you know of another organised fireworks display which isn’t on our list please let us know!
 Email email@example.com

 It is safer, better for the environment and often less expensive to attend organised public firework displays.

 If you are unable to attend an organised display, we would ask you to consider the impact of fireworks on people and animals.
 It is often children rather than adults who are injured by fireworks.
 The noise and lights that fireworks emit can also be overwhelming for people with a sensory impairment and those with neurological differences such as autism.
 Animals can also find fireworks particularly distressing.

 With COVID-19 leaving many organised public events cancelled, we know that people may consider hosting their own events.

 First and foremost, we would urge all of our communities to follow advice and guidelines around social distancing to help mitigate the spread of COVID-19.
 This is already a traditionally busy period of the year for ourselves and our partners and it is very important that we maintain an ability to respond to other emergencies.